BWeng20/jSVG/README.md

 jSVG tries to convert SVG elements to Java2D-Shapes.
 This reduces the features that can be used a bit, but the once converted shapes render incredible fast.

-If you need a feature-complete renderer, use batik or (also not complete) SVG Salamander.
+If you need a feature-complete renderer, use Apache Batik or (also not complete) SVG Salamander.

 The resulting Shapes can be painted on any Graphics2d-instance.
 Additional style information is handled by a specific "Painter" that sets colors, strokes etc. to match the SVG definitions.
 The Java2D-shapes (and the Painter) are fully scablable, any transformation (rotation, scale, translate) can be used without losing quality.